yurigurlie207/household-task-manager-rails/README.md

 10/30/20
 Let's get signin to work.
 Then I can continue to work on developer/Git Hub Auth.
 All worked, but one issue remains.
 How do I go about creating a new user in my app if after authentication through GitHub, the user doesn't already exist?
 Specifically, how do I create a password?
 Do I just redirect them to the sign up page, or do I generate the password for them?

+11/1/20
+Decided to just generate a random password for the user if they don't exist in system, and use third party auth.
+This person most likely will continue to use third party to login, and if they try to login through app, they won't know the password, but password recovery/reset isn't within the scope of this project, so I don't need to build this part out.